hzxsnczpku/semi-smooth-Newton-method-on-LP/README.md

 # semi-smooth-Newton-method-on-LP
-Here we use the augmented Lagrangian method for solving the standard LP Problem.
-We then implement first order methods (grad / fgrad), semi-smooth Newton method and Douglas-Rachford splitting(DRS) method to solve the problem.
+Here we use the augmented Lagrangian method to solve the standard LP Problem.
+We implement first order methods (grad / fgrad), semi-smooth Newton method and Douglas-Rachford splitting(DRS) method to solve the problem.

 ## Experiments